|

 customers love us and would never leave!
 But a humble

+reconsideration of this is useful.
 A second question is what is your timeframe for building

 your business?
 Are you working towards an exit point – perhaps